phani-training/Starmark-Training/README.md

     </body>
 </html>
 ```

-- Use ordered lists <ol> or unordered lists<ul> to perform lists in your document.
+- Use ordered lists ol or unordered lists ul Tags to perform lists in your document.
 Example is shared as Ex02-Lists.html.
 - Use table and within it td and tr to create Tables, Columns and Rows in a HTML Document.
 Example is shared as Ex03-Tables.html.
 - Create Links in your html pages using a Tags.
 Example is shared as Ex04-Images.html.
 - Images can be added using Img Tag and with it src attribute to set the location of the image.
 Example is shared as Ex05-Images.html.